Varonis Systems: Acquisitions

-In January 2025 the Calcalist reported Varonis was in advanced negotiations to acquire cyber startup Apex Security, whose investors include Sam Altman, founder and CEO of OpenAI, as well as the venture capital funds Sequoia and Index.The value of the deal was estimated at $30–40 million.
-In February 2025 it was reported that the company was set to accelerate and complete its SaaS transition by 2025, with a target of $737-$745 million ARR.
+In January 2025 the Calcalist reported Varonis was in advanced negotiations to acquire cyber startup Apex Security, whose investors include Sam Altman, founder and CEO of OpenAI, as well as the venture capital funds Sequoia and Index.
+The value of the deal was estimated at $30–40 million.

-In March 2025, the Company announced that it would be acquiring Cyral to improve database security using cloud-native, AI-driven technology.
-The company plans to complete its SaaS transition by the end of 2025.
+In March 2025, Varonis announced that it would be acquiring Cyral to improve database security using cloud-native, AI-driven technology.